A Speaker’s guide to Senegal, West Africa

-“The book was written in an easy phonetic format for all English speaking people.
-I carefully created a structure using the most useful day-to-day words and basic conversations.
+“The book is written in an easy phonetic format for all English-speaking people,” Mara added, “And I carefully created a structure using the most useful day-to-day words and basic conversations.
 Anyone can pick up the book and begin speaking Wolof right away!”